 The predicate read/1 and derived predicates produce an error message on quoted atoms or strings with more than 6 unescaped newlines.
-Newlines may be escaped with \setminus or \setminus c.
-This flag also enables warnings on $\setminus \langle newline \rangle$ followed by blank space in native mode.
+Newlines may be escaped with $\ or \c$.
+This flag also enables warnings on $\ (newline)$ followed by blank space in native mode.
 See section 2.15.1.
+Note that the ISO standard does not allow for unescaped newlines in quoted atoms.